 There is no official statute concerning the salute to the flag in Canada as in some other countries.
 When the flag is raised it is customary, however, for civilian males to stand and remove their hats.
 Ladies also stand.
-Members of Scouting in uniform, wearing hats, may salute the flag, others can make the Scout sign with the right hand.
+Members of Scouting in uniform make the Scout sign with the right hand.
 Officially, the flag is flown only in daylight hours with the exception of ships at sea.
 It is raised at sunrise and lowered at sunset.

-Flag Raising
+Flag Etiquette